guykuo/Prusa-Firmware/README.md

 Filament load/unload and z dimension changes for Slice magnum, Bondtech Prusa Upgrade MK3 & MK3S extruders, Skelestruder

-Mini ramming during unload to reduce filament tip size (does not require MMU2S for this feature.
+Mini ramming during unload to reduce unloaded filament tip size.
+Does not require MMU2S for this feature.

 Polycarbonate in preheat menu